Will Joining an Multi National Company satiate your desire?

 The article explores the motivating journey of a software professional from joining a Multi National Company to become co-founder of his own company.

-In September 2005, I with my college friends was on an Educational Tour in Pune.
+In September 2005, I wish my college friends was on an Educational Tour in Pune.
 We visited one of the top Multi National Company in the country.
 On my way to the auditorium, I saw hundreds of computer cubicles.
 A security man came and said, “That space is for company employees.
 You are not allowed there.”
 Pointing towards right he said, “There’s the way to the auditorium.”
 I walked towards the auditorium.
 Millions of thoughts suddenly occupied my mind.
 I wanted to be a part of the people who sit in those cubicles.
 I murmured, “Let there be a day when I become part of this big company.”

 On Dec 2006, my dream came true.
 I was selected for the same company and given the same Pune location (now I understand it was just a mirage).
 I had long desired for being a die-hard programmer.
 July 2007, My training began at Hyderabad center of the Multi National Company.
 Training was awesome, I was given training on subjects like Java, Unix, Oracle etc. I learned a lot about coding skills and technical aspect of various languages.

 Oct 2007 was when I started realizing the corporate reality.
 I was allotted a project of IT-maintenance work.
-My job was to run few SQL scripts, perform some bug-fix in already placed code and generate reports.
+My job was to run a few SQL scripts, perform some bug-fix in already placed code and generate reports.
 Now I was basically a Software Support Engineer, but my designation was Software Engineer.
 Soon I realized all my near/far friends were doing the same.
 Again lot of questions filled my mind.
 I asked myself, ” Was this what I wanted on the very first day when I Joined Engineering (in 1st year) or was this I wished on my graduation day?”
 My friends satiated themselves by seeing everyone doing the same thing.
 But I wasn’t.
 I wanted to be a programmer and had said once to my teacher, “I want to develop OS (Operating System) of my own.”
 I looked onto this MNC world to satiate my hunger.

 This isn’t my story, this is the story of nearly all guys working out in corporate.
 This could be your story as well.
 Many will console themselves by seeing their near one also doing the same thing.

 The first lesson learned from this experience was that one should never look upon any external factor (person/company/world of Multi National Company) to fulfill his desire.
 What I did next was something which almost everyone on this planet opposed.
 I choose to join a startup company with 10-15 employees and discard offers from Multi National Companies offering an attractive package.
 Package offered from this startup was just enough to satiate my daily needs.
-But then at the end of the day, I was happy with kind of work I was doing.
-I was working on most cutting edge technologies and on the future products of the world.
+But then at the end of the day, I was happy with the kind of work I was doing.
+I was working on the most cutting-edge technologies and on the future products of the world.
 I found myself one step closer towards my goal.
 As I always dreamt of creating an OS of own, I took the initiative of working on Open-source OS in this company.
 The idea was much appreciated by everyone.

 My next stoppage was another startup in which I played an important role in developing OS for cars.
-Neither Rome was built in a day nor do dreams are achieved in short span of time.
+Neither Rome was built in a day nor do dreams are achieved in a short span of time.
 The second lesson learned was to trust yourself and have patience.
 I waited and prepared myself for 7 years before I Co-Founded Invenzen Technologies (now known as Motherson Invenzen XLab Pvt.
 Ltd.).
 Since then it has been a long journey, we raised funding, develop IoT based solution for the vehicle.
 Still, it’s a long journey ahead.

 Dear Friends, Wake up from a dream of joining a Service based Multi National Company!!